Quillwyrm/spall-lang/README.md

 # Spall
-A cellular stack-based language inspired by PostScript, Forth, Factor, and APL.
-It treats vectors and grids as first-class values, with words and procs that compose over composite values.
+Spall is a cellular stack-based language inspired by PostScript, Forth, Factor, and APL.
+Vectors and grids are first-class stack values.
+Numeric words are overloaded across scalars, vectors, and grids, so `grid grid +` adds matching cells and `grid 10 *` scales the whole grid.